undeadpickle/cochis-kitchen-nextjs/docs/tina-migration-plan.md

 **AI Task:** Review the copied config.ts.
 Ensure clientId references `process.env.NEXT_PUBLIC_TINACMS_CLIENT_ID` and token references `process.env.TINACMS_TOKEN`.
 Verify build.publicFolder and media.publicFolder are "public".
 The schema.collections should be valid, but consult Tina docs if issues arise with specific field types in the Next.js context.

+**Update Note:** Schema was significantly refactored based on best practices (global collection, page collection with objects) rather than directly migrating the minimal/commented-out old schema.

 **Reference:** Guide Section 6.A

 ### 2.2.
 Migrate content/ Directory